smikes/test262/test/suite/promises-aplus/README.md

 function makeSequenceArray(n, done, additionalAssertions) {
 ```

-This function creates an array of sequence-point promises containing `n` deferreds.
-It creates an `All` promise by calling `Promise.all` on the array.
-When resolved, the `All` Promise will check all sequence-point promise resolutions, call the `additionalAssertions` function (if supplied), and finally call the `done` function.
+This function creates an array of sequence points containing `n` deferreds.
+It creates an `All` promise by calling `Promise.all`.
+When resolved, the `All` Promise will check all sequence-point resolutions, call the `additionalAssertions` function (if supplied), and finally call the `done` function.
 If the `All` promise is rejected, the `done` function will be called immediately to signal failure.

 An example of using `makeSequenceArray` can be found is used in the A+ tests that have been manually created, e.g., [`Aplus_2.1.2.1_A1.1_T5`](https://github.com/smikes/test262/blob/promises-aplus-tests-1/test/suite/promises-aplus/2.1.2.1/Aplus_2.1.2.1_A1.1_T5.js#L23)